bossley9/foundations/doc/mathematical-principles.md

 // Example 2: "Every student is enrolled in a class."
 ```

-The **existential quantifier, ∃**, asserts within a predicate that at least one variable value within the specified domain will make the predicate.
+The **existential quantifier, ∃**, asserts within a predicate that at least one variable value within the specified domain will make the predicate true.

 ```ts
 // Example 1: (∃y∈R)[x^2 = 16]